 Standing out from your competitors is essential in an industry where most products are usually generic.
 This quality helps potential customers recognise your brand and ultimately leads to a more significant market share.

-If a company has serious design flaws in its logo, it will have an inevitable negative impact, regardless of its product quality.
-However, if the logo looks “professional”, it gives the impression that quite a bit of time and money has been spent on making it look good.
+If a company has serious design flaws in its logo, it will inevitably negatively impact, regardless of its product quality.
+However, if the logo looks “professional”, it gives the impression that quite a bit of time and money has been spent making it look good.